davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 and potential bias from within-sample disequilibrium. @Taylor1998 reports residuals of calibration of the thermometer to experimental data which yield total errors of 50-60ºC (1$\sigma$).
-Unreported calibration errors for the BKN and Ca-OPX thermometers are likely similar in scale.
+Unreported calibration errors for the BKN and Ca-OPX thermometers are likely similar in scale [@Taylor1998].
 In practice, error distributions based on calibration with heterogeneous experimental samples likely form an upper bound on relative errors.
 Within-sample scatter in measured temperatures can be used to estimate the relative error of the thermometer, and the relative